mirpedrol/nf-class/README.md

 ## Expanding a class subworkflow

 A `class` definition can be used to generate subworkflow which can run any of the modules belonging to that class.
-It is also possible to specify a list of module form the specified class to avoid adding all possible module.
+It is also possible to specify a list of modules form the specified class to avoid adding all possible modules.

 This command will create a new subworkflow with the corresponding inputs and outputs and metadata.
 A parameter corresponding to the class name is used to slect which module to run.
 No parts of the subworkflow should have to be modified manually.